As of our “Celeste” review published on February 6th, 2018, we have officially changed the review scale of the website.

 NOTICE: As of our Sine Mora review in 2012, our review format has drastically changed.
 We now have a simple 1-10 score format with a “Likes” and “Dislikes” section.
 Our review format has changed and evolved over the year, but not it is just a general review with closing thoughts at the end.

-Also note that all reviews after Sine Mora are on a 10pt, 1 – 10 format.
+Also note that all reviews after Sine Mora are on a 10pt, 1 – 10 format, up until February 6th 2018.

 REVIEW FORMAT PREVIOUS TO SINE MORA: